hbs-rcs/large_data_in_R/index.md

 Importantly, `open_dataset` doesn’t actually read the data into memory.
 It just opens a connection to the dataset and makes it easy for us to query it.
-Finally we can compute the number of NYC Uber trips in 2020, even on a machine with limited memory:
+Finally, we can compute the number of NYC Uber trips in 2020, even on a machine with limited memory:

 ``` r